Topological phases of unitary dynamics: Classification in Clifford category: Introduction

 The answer to the classification problems might depend on the scope of locality sensitively, though no result, not even a plausible example, is known to this end.
 Put verbosely, we do not know if the map~\eqref{eq:curiousmap} is injective and we do not know if \eqref{eq:curiousmap} is surjective.
 Note that the reductions of the nontriviality (with translations deemed trivial) of the cited QCA~\cite{nta3,clifqca1,Chen2021,Shirley2022} in $\dd$ dimensions to certain conjectures on Hamiltonians in $\dd -1$ dimensions, assume the strict locality.

 In this paper, we restrict ourselves to the situation with the strict locality.
 Hence, the word ``QCA'' rather than ``causal unitary'' seems more appropriate and we will use QCA.
 In addition, we impose two extra conditions.
 The first is translation invariance, {\it i.e.}, our QCA must commute with all translations.
 So, our lattice is always $\ZZ^\dd$ for some $\dd \ge 0$.
 Each site in this lattice is occupied by a finite dimensional degree of freedom~$\CC^{p^q}$ for some prime power~$p^q$.
 That $p$ is a prime number is a technically important assumption that makes our results complete.
-The matrix algebra~$\mat(p;\CC)$ on~$\CC^p$ is generated over $\CC$ by two matrices $\sum_{j \in \ZZ/p\ZZ} \ket{j+1}\bra{j}$ and $\sum_{j \in \ZZ/p\ZZ} e^{2\pi \mathrm i j/p} \ket j \bra j$.
+The matrix algebra~$\Mat(p;\CC)$ on~$\CC^p$ is generated over $\CC$ by two matrices $\sum_{j \in \ZZ/p\ZZ} \ket{j+1}\bra{j}$ and $\sum_{j \in \ZZ/p\ZZ} e^{2\pi \mathrm i j/p} \ket j \bra j$.
 By {\bf Pauli operators} we mean these two generators, their finite products, or their finite tensor products of products, as they are indeed Pauli matrices if~$p=2$.
 The second extra condition is that our QCA must map a Pauli operator to a Pauli operator.
 This is a rather special condition that merits a new name, {\bf Clifford QCA}.
 Thus, we study translation invariant Clifford QCA.
 A trivial QCA to us is similarly restricted.
 Namely, we consider local Clifford circuits of small depth and translations (shifts), both of which are regarded {\bf trivial}.
 The classification problem we solve is hence formally different from the problem we have defined in the beginning.
 However, we have a map

 which is likely not surjective.
 Indeed, if we believe in Walker's conjecture~\cite{Walker_pc} that any strictly local commuting Hamiltonian in two dimensions whose ground state subspace is locally indistinguishable can only realize a Levin--Wen model~\cite{Levin_2005}, then the QCA in~\cite{Shirley2022} does not belong to the image of~\eqref{eq:clifqcaToQCA}.
-Also, the QCA in~\cite{Chen2021} does not belong to the image of~\eqref{eq:clifqcaToQCA} assuming a different conjecture.
-On the other hand, the same conjecture by Walker implies that the map~\eqref{eq:clifqcaToQCA} is injective for $\dd=3$.
+Also, the QCA in~\cite{Chen2021} does not belong to the image of~\eqref{eq:clifqcaToQCA} assuming a different conjecture that the $3+1$d topological order of emergent fermionic charges and fermionic loops cannot be realized in any $3$d lattice Hamiltonian~\cite{Chen2021,Fidkowski2021}.
+On the other hand, Walker's conjecture implies that the map~\eqref{eq:clifqcaToQCA} is injective for $\dd=3$.